-- Create a GitHub account and get the student pack. - For each of your courses create a private repository to store notes, code, and other material.
+- Log into the IMADA Git server, https://git.imada.sdu.dk. - For each of your courses create a repository to store notes, code, and other material.
 Note that when you at some point work on larger programming projects and use an IDE, then the special IDE files should not be committed manually, but should be handled through the IDE. - When you have group projects, set up additional private repository for just the shared part.
-Each group member can have their own clone and use the pull request feature of GitHub. - Look into the commands reset and rebase.
+Each group member can have their own clone and use the pull request feature of the server software. - Look into the commands reset and rebase.